nuclearsecrecy/basic-phaser-webpack-loader/README.md

 # Loading assets

 This is set up so that there is a directory for game code called `src`, and a higher-level directory called `public` for all game assets.
-When you run WebPack, `public` will be the base directory for `localhost:8080/`.
+When you run Webpack, `public` will be the base directory for `localhost:8080/`.

-The way the auto-loader works is that upon initializing, WebPack will run `/webpack/assets.js`.
+The way the auto-loader works is that upon initializing, Webpack will run `/webpack/assets.js`.
 This is a little bit of code that checks if you have added (or removed) files from the `public/assets` directories and updates `JSON` files in the `public/assets/data` directory accordingly.
 The `Preloader.js` scene will use these files to detect what assets to load.

 By default, it is set up to load only two types of assets: images and sprites.
 Images are single-framed textures (e.g., `PNG` files) that have been put into the directory `public/assets/images`.
 Sprites are `PNG` and `JSON` files exported by [Aseprite](https://www.aseprite.org/) and meant to be used for animated sprites.